PNR South Main Line: PNR era

 The Manila Railroad was reorganized into the Philippine National Railways in 1964 by the virtue of Republic Act 4156.
 The early days of PNR during the 1960s and the early 1970s were also considered by the agency as its best.
 During this period, there were already proposed extensions of the South Main Line to Sorsogon province enacted by Republic Act 6366.
-However, increasing maintenance costs, natural disasters and competition from highways prevented the PNR from expanding, and eventually caused the eventual decline of the entire system.
+However, increasing maintenance costs, natural disasters, and competition from highways prevented the PNR from expanding, and eventually caused the eventual decline of the entire system.

 Decline and contemporary history

+Improvised trolleys powered by small gasoline engines locally called "skates" is seen crossing PNR bridge in Libmanan, Camarines Sur.